Asp2591/Credit-card-Analysis-/README.md

 1.Import data from the SQL database.

-2.There are 2 tables of transaction and customer data.So data processing and DAX query done.
+2.Data processing and DAX query for viewing data into model.

 3.Designing dashboards

-4.Insights
+4.Insights from analysis.

 ## Takeways:
 Dashboards offers actionable insights,enabling stakeholders to make informed decisions and drive business growth.